tanay5678/Drone_Simulator/README.md

 ● When a user clicks on the 'simulate' button, use Google map marker to

-● display the drone and draw the entire expected path.
+● Display the drone and draw the entire expected path.
 Keep updating the drone position with time and also update the progress over the map.

-This Task was given by FlyteBase.